curl/everything-curl/usingcurl/uploads.md

     curl -T uploadthis ftp://example.com/this/directory/remotename

-Learn more about FTPing with curl in the [Using curl/FTP](usingcurl-ftp.md) section.
+Learn much more about FTPing in the [FTP with curl](../ftp.md) section.

 ## SMTP uploads